mtlynch/mtlynch.io/_posts/2018-01-09-ketohub-month-3.md

 - keto
 - retention
 - growth
+excerpt: I'm building a website.
+Here’s what was good, bad, and learnable about it last month.
 ---

 In early October, I launched a new website, KetoHub, a recipe aggregator for keto meals.
-Each month, I've evaluated the site's progress to decide how it's doing and where to focus on improvement.
+Each month, I've evaluated the site's progress to decide how it's doing and what areas need improvement.

 I'm doing my evaluation of December publicly.
 Here's what was good, bad, and learnable about KetoHub last month.